recatek/fixed_storage_arrays/README.md

 - Data is contiguous and ordered and can be natively iterated.

+- Access is done via index.
+This structure does not use keys or versioning.

 - Does not perform or require default element construction for unused slots.

 - Elements are automatically cleaned up upon deletion of the structure, similar to an `std::vector`.

 ###### `nonstd::versioned_key`

-A generic pointer key used for `slot_array` and `keyed_array`.
+A generic generational pointer key used for `slot_array` and `keyed_array`.
 Used to prevent dangling references.
 Can store a few bytes of "metadata" internally as a result of some spare room from alignment.
 The purpose of this data is left to the user.

 ## Usage